 Public health and control

-- Optimal, yet pragmatic, infection control measures
+- Optimal, yet pragmatic, infection control measures to prevent infections in health care facilities and residential aged care facilities

 Provenance: Commissioned; externally peer reviewed.